amanchouhan01/DevRoom/README.md

-# 🤖 AI Agent — Collaborative Coding Environment
+# 🤖 DevRoom — Collaborative Coding Environment

 A real-time AI-powered collaborative coding platform where developers can chat, write code, and run it live in the browser — all in one place.